Reserve Your Spot for Our Upcoming Workshop on Copilot and Purview

 • Data Preparation: Data accuracy and completeness assurance are paramount.
 To have a firm foundation for their mode, errors should be corrected in order to fill gaps in the carefully prepared model.

 • Modeling Techniques: There are different modeling techniques, each with its unique strengths.
-For e.g., regression analysis is excellent when predicting continuous values such as future sales numbers.
+For example, regression analysis is excellent when predicting continuous values such as future sales numbers.
 In contrast, decision trees look like flowcharts that help classify data and make predictions based on a series of questions.
 Others, like complex models such as neural networks inspired by the human brain, can manage vast amounts of information and decipher intricate patterns

 • Validation and Deployment: Before a model goes into deployment phase it has to pass tough tests using an independent dataset confirming its reliability.
 It is vital because after going through this validation process it proves whether or not this model can accurately predict future events.
 If validated, the model remains under constant monitoring so as to improve its prediction accuracy regularly.